nirvannar/DisasterResponsePipeline/IntroReadMe.md

 # Disaster Response Pipeline Project
-My first Udacity Project based on CRISP-DM to assist volcano tourists to plan their travels.
+My second Udacity Project creates a machine learning pipeline to categorize disaster events so that the messages can be sent to the appropriate disaster relief agencies

 # Table of Contents

 * [Installation](#Installation)